 - Side Airbags

 The Jeep Grand Cherokee is already a very comfortable vehicle to drive, but the SRT and Trackhawk have differences in this department.

 Ride Quality and Drive

 Though both these trims are based on the Grand Cherokee, the Trackhawk has a little harsher ride quality than the SRT.
 The reason for this is that the Trackhawk is focused on the performance side of the vehicle.
-It’s the souped up version of the Jeep Grand Cherokee.
+It’s the souped-up version of the Jeep Grand Cherokee.

-Jeep had to do a lot of suspension tweaking so the Grand Cherokee could handle the Hellcat’s 707 horsepower V8.
+Jeep had to do a lot of suspensions tweaking so the Grand Cherokee could handle the Hellcat’s 707 horsepower V8.
 This came at a slight cost to the vehicle’s comfort.
 The SRT is a little softer on the ride side.
 Owners have reported both vehicles to be very comfortable to drive.

 Interior and Amenities

 The SRT and Trackhawk come standard with many luxurious features.
 The only difference between the Trackhawk and the SRT is that the Trackhawk comes with Nappa Suede Performance Seats while the SRT comes with standard Leather Trim Seats.